-For each MSP’s customer, the Centreon Central Server stores in its SQL database the identification information of the users that can access the monitoring service:
+For each customer of the provider, the Centreon central server stores in its database the following user identification information in order to access the monitoring server:

-The Central Server also stores the service parameters of each user:
+The central server also stores additional parameters for each user:

-These logs can be listed in the Administration > Logs menu, filtered by user.
+- Logs can be accessed through the Administration > Logs menu, with the ability to filter by user.

-These logs can only be deleted by accessing the SQL database and deleting any relevant record.
+- These logs can only be deleted by accessing the SQL database and deleting any relevant records.

-Centreon recommends securing the monitoring platform by activating the HTTPS mode on the Apache server.
-A signed official certificate is required to ensure a minimum level of security.
+Centreon recommends to secure access to the monitoring platform by enabling HTTPS mode on the Apache server.
+An official signed certificate is required to ensure a minimum level of security.

-In order to stay consistent with your security policy and to better manage user lifecycle and approvals, Centreon has an option to enable linking to an Active Directory or LDAP directory.
-Centreon recommends enabling this option and not using a local account.
+In order to remain consistent with your security policy and to better manage the lifecycle and approvals of users, Centreon can connect to an Active Directory or LDAP directory.
+Centreon recommends to enable this option and not to use a local account.

-Centreon provides a Centreon data extraction module to enable the implementation of a supervisory data backup policy.
-Centreon strongly recommends to set up this module and especially not to leave the data on the supervision platform.
+Centreon provides a Centreon data extraction module to allow the implementation of a backup policy of the monitoring data.
+Centreon strongly recommends to activate this module and especially to export the backup on another server.